anjha-101-timen/SMS---GAP/README.md

 effectively.
 The scopes of our application is very vast.
 It can be used not only in schools but also in colleges and offices etc.

+# LIMITATIONS
+(A) The limitation of the application is that it needs more improvement in Students Details and Marks Details management.
+(B) Our Application needs Graph to represent data with more clarity that will be visually appealing to the User instead our application uses Tables to display the information.
+(C) Storage Capacity is too small means it cannot store very large amount of data.
+Backup facility needs in future.
+(D) The application Code needs much more queries to make a better software in future.